-Now that you’ve transparently collected your data, it’s time to put it to some work and start personalizing your app and all the interactions around it.
+Now that you’ve transparently collected your data and have your users grouped up into cohorts, it’s time to start personalizing your app and all the interactions around it.

 You can do in-app personalization through product recommendations based on users’ tastes and preferences, unique offers and discounts, special loyalty programs, and more.
 The sky is the limit.

 For instance, if you have a shopping app and record that a user regularly views a certain type of product, let’s say shoes, you can send them a unique discount for select items in the footwear category.

 Offer unique messaging

 It’s not just about what you offer, it’s also about how you say it and promote it.
 In the world of app personalization, custom-tailored messaging could be just as effective as a unique discount offer.

 Going back to our example of a hypothetical shopping app, generating a unique discount for our user with a penchant for shoes isn’t going to be enough to impress them; you also have to “sell” the discount too by sending the user a personalized message (in-app, SMS, email, push, etc.) that will make them feel special and emphasize just how unique of a discount you’ve just offered them.